nicoduj/homebridge-gogogate2/README.md

 - `refreshTimer` Optional - enable refresh of doors state every X seconds, for automation purpose if you need to activate something else based on a state change of a door by another means than homekit.
 Be aware it might make you gogoggate smokes since the plugin will ask its status very often :) (defaults : disable, accepted range : 30-600s).
 - `maxWaitTimeForOperation` Optional - set the maximum time that we wait for door operation to complete.
 When elapsed, check the current State again and updates accordingly. (defaults : 30s, accepted range : 30-90s).
 - `refreshTimerDuringOperation` Optional - set the refresh timer during operation in progress to detect the end of the operation. (defaults : 10s, accepted range : 2-15s).
+- `cleanCache` Set it to true in case you want to remove the cached accessory (only those from this plugin).
+You have to restart homebridge after applying the option.
+Remove it after restart, otherwise it will be recreated at each startup.

 ## Changelog